xmrminer01102018/VegaToolsNConfigs/README.md

 VegaUbuntuGuide - How to setup Vega mining in Ubuntu.

+TestedHarware - Limited hardware list working or not.

 config folder - contains gpu and mem clock settings.

 config/PPTDIR folder - contains